LianwMS/cargotracker-liberty-aks-azd/README.md

 ### Security

-> [!NOTE]
-> When implementing this template please specify whether the template uses Managed Identity or Key Vault

 This template has [Managed Identity](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview) and Key Vault built in to eliminate the need for developers to manage these credentials.